dciliberti/lehner-motoren-map/README.md

 If you are is satisfied with the default motor data, then skip to the [Usage](#usage) section

 ## Code structure
-The code is entirely written in MATLAB.
+The code is entirely written in MATLAB&reg;.
 The structure is as follows:

 | Name | Type |
 | :--- | :--- |